CodeScriptDave/CodeScriptDave/README.md

 - 📝 Thanks to academics, and it being my hobby, I'm able to quickly learn and pick up pretty much anything that's required of me.
 However, I'm obviously no match for a professional.
 At least not yet!
 I'm very patient, so I'm willing to work towards this no matter how many years it takes.

 - 📢 If you are an employer looking to hire, I am UK-based.
 If you are located <20 miles from Manchester, particularly West of Manchester, commute may be possible for me.
+Full remote work is preferred, but not essential for me.